Bal Gangadhar Tilak: Political career

 Tilak had a long political career agitating for Indian autonomy from British colonial rule.
 Before Gandhi, he was the most widely known Indian political leader.
-Unlike his fellow Maharashtrian contemporary, Gokhale, Tilak was considered a radical Nationalist but a Social conservative.
 He was imprisoned on a number of occasions that included a long stint at Mandalay.
-At one stage in his political life he was called "the father of Indian unrest" by British author Sir Valentine Chirol.
+At one stage in his political life, he was called the "father of Indian unrest" by British author Sir Valentine Chirol.
+Tilak is considered to be a conservative reactionary.
+According to scholar Biswamoy Pati, Tilak "represented and articulated the interests of the bourgeoisie as a class in a colonial context."

 Indian National Congress

 Tilak joined the Indian National Congress in 1890.
-He opposed its moderate attitude, especially towards the fight for self-government.
-He was one of the most-eminent radicals at the time.
-In fact, it was the Swadeshi movement of 1905–1907 that resulted in the split within the Indian National Congress into the Moderates and the Extremists.
+He opposed its moderate attitude, especially towards the fight for self-rule.
+He was one of the most eminent radicals at the time.
+In fact, it was the Swadeshi movement of 1905–1907 that resulted in the split within the Indian National Congress into the moderates and the extremists.

 During late 1896, a bubonic plague spread from Bombay to Pune, and by January 1897, it reached epidemic proportions.
 The British Indian Army was brought in to deal with the emergency and strict measures were employed to curb the plague, including the allowance of forced entry into private houses, the examination of the house's occupants, evacuation to hospitals and quarantine camps, removing and destroying personal possessions, and preventing patients from entering or leaving the city.
 By the end of May, the epidemic was under control.
 The measures used to curb the pandemic caused widespread resentment among the Indian public.
-Tilak took up this issue by publishing inflammatory articles in his paper Kesari (Kesari was written in Marathi, and "Maratha" was written in English), quoting the Hindu scripture, the Bhagavad Gita, to say that no blame could be attached to anyone who killed an oppressor without any thought of reward.
+Tilak took up this issue by publishing inflammatory articles in his newspapers, Kesari (Marathi-language) and Mahratta (English-language), quoting Hindu scriptures such as the Bhagavad Gita, to say that no blame could be attached to anyone who killed an oppressor without any thought of reward.
 Following this, on 22 June 1897, Commissioner Rand and another British officer, Lt.
 Ayerst were shot and killed by the Chapekar brothers and their other associates.
 According to Barbara and Thomas R. Metcalf, Tilak "almost surely concealed the identities of the perpetrators".
 Tilak was charged with incitement to murder and sentenced to 18 months imprisonment.
 When he emerged from prison in present-day Mumbai, he was revered as a martyr and a national hero.
 He adopted a new slogan coined by his associate Kaka Baptista: "Swaraj (self-rule) is my birthright and I shall have it."
+Although Tilak supported self-rule, he did not advocate a complete severance from the British Empire.
+In 1907, he stated that the precise form Swaraj would assume would not entail a break with the empire.
+Moreover, Tilak advocated for loyalty to the British Crown.